reizucodes/reizucodes/README.md

 - 👋 Hi, I’m @reizucodes
 - 👀 I’m interested in learning more about web development
-- 🌱 I’m currently learning basic HTML, JS, PHP and webdev-related frameworks
+- 🌱 I’m currently learning basic HTML, JS, PHP and web development related frameworks
 - 💞️ I’m looking to collaborate on basic web development projects...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  📷 _blaisebueno

 <!---
 reizucodes/reizucodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.